 Can You See a Therapist on Insurance?

-The simple and broad answer is typically yes, you can see a therapist through your insurance.
+The simple and broad answer is typically, yes, you can see a therapist or mental health professional through your insurance.
 Unfortunately, there’s more to it.
-The more thorough and often complex answer is what type and how much coverage you have sometimes depends.
+The more thorough and often complex answer is what type and how much mental health coverage you have sometimes depends.
 There are significant and varying differences surrounding what types of insurance benefits insurers provide.
 There are also out-of-pocket costs you should be aware of.

 There can be one single overarching determiner about what access you have to therapy covered by insurance.
 It’s whether a specific mental health condition diagnosis has been made.
 Mental health conditions can include: